Right to Buy Solicitors

 05/07/2021

-9 min read
+10 min read

-Using it, around 3.9 million people with council tenancies in the UK could potentially buy their properties at a considerably lower price than they'd have to pay on the open market.
+Using it, around 3.9 million people with council tenancies in the UK could buy their properties at a considerably lower price than they'd have to pay on the open market.

+You may not be able to buy your council property now but it's still worth planning how long it might take to build up funds.
 A further incentive is that for every year you live in your home, the discount becomes greater and you will have more time to save.

-Right to Buy Eligibility
+Right to Buy eligibility for council tenants

-• it’s your only or main home
+• It’s your only or main home.

-• you’re a secure tenant
+• You’re a secure tenant.

 Unable to afford to buy your council house on your own?
 Then you can jointly apply with:

-Right to Buy Conveyancing Process
+Right to Buy conveyancing process

 • Valuation - you'll need to obtain a RICS valuation of the property to confirm the open market value (what the property is worth before the discount).